Wanassawan/IS-Sentiment-Analysis/README.md

 # IS-Sentiment-Analysis
-Part of Project Independent Study
+Part of Project Independent Study (IS)